DiggnDeeper/wp-dapp/README.md

 4. **Approve Transaction**: Confirm the transaction in the Hive Keychain popup
 5. **View on Hive**: After successful publication, click the "View on Hive" link to see your post on Hive

-### Auto-Publishing
-1. **Enable Auto-Publish**: Go to Settings > WP-Dapp and check the "Auto-Publish" option (this feature is disabled by default for security reasons)
-2. **Create and Publish Posts**: When you publish a new post in WordPress, it will be automatically marked for Hive publishing
-3. **Complete the Publication**: After publishing in WordPress, you'll see a notification in the post editor.
-Click the "Publish to Hive" button to complete the process
-4. **Approve Transaction**: Confirm the transaction in the Hive Keychain popup

 ## Hive Keychain Integration